yurigushiken/ier_analysis-2/README.md

 This pipeline addresses three core questions:

-1. **Developmental Trajectory**: At what age do infants reliably fixate all three event arguments (giver/show-er, recipient/observer, object)?
+1. **Developmental Trajectory**: At what age do infants fixate all three event arguments (giver/show-er, recipient/observer, object)?

 2. **Gaze Strategy Shifts**: How do scanning patterns change across development?